 Don’t waste one one:

 MuppetVision 3D.
 Even on the busiest days, the wait for this show is usually negligible.
-Indiana Jones would also fall into this category, but I’ve actually seen showings fill up enough that people in line got cut off on super busy days.
+Indiana Jones would also fall into this category most of the time, but I’ve actually seen showings fill up enough that people in line got cut off on super busy days.

 Flight of Passage